Inventory and monitoring

 This section of the Parks Canada internet site outlines the inventory and monitoring activities that we carry out in National Parks.

 A principle role for Canada's national parks is to provide habitat for the plants and animals that are typical of the natural area in which the park is located.
-Parks provide habitat for very common species as well as rare and endangered species .
+Parks provide habitat for very common species as well as rare and Species at risk.
 Each park has a list of the major plant and animal species that occur in the park, and these species are tracked using the Species-In-Parks (SIPS) database.
 The species list is updated, as new information is made available.

 The hundreds of species that make up a park species list are actually only a small percentage of the total number of species that occur in a park.
 There are thousands of species of insects, invertebrates, protozoans, fungi and bacteria that occur in the millions in all of our park ecosystems.
 For example, it has been estimated that there may be thousands of species of these organisms in a single handful of forest soil.